minimaxir/aitextgen/docs/dataset.md

 <!--prettier-ignore-->
 !!! note "About Merging"
-    The current implementation merges by subset count, so equalization may not be perfect.
+    The current implementation merges by subset count, so equalization may not be perfect, but it will not significantly impact training.

 ```python
 from aitextgen.TokenDataset import TokenDataset, merge_datasets